 - Dedicated account manager for superior support

-Our Hot Works Training course is available in English and Spanish.
-If you or your employees speak Spanish as a first language, At Leisure can fulfull your needs with our state-approved Spanish Hot Works training course, translated by a professional translator and native Spanish speaker.
+Our Hot Works Training course is available in English, Spanish, and Portuguese.
+If you or your employees speak Spanish or Portuguese as a first language, At Leisure can fulfull your needs with our state-approved Spanish Hot Works training course, or Portuguese Hot Works training course, both translated by professional translators and native Spanish/Portuguese speakers.

 This course covers the following topics: